micropython/micropython/windows/README.md

-This is experimental, community-supported Windows port of MicroPython.
+This is the experimental, community-supported Windows port of MicroPython.
 It is based on Unix port, and expected to remain so.
 The port requires additional testing, debugging, and patches.
 Please consider to contribute.